We've Been Up To A Few Things

 Buffalo East Side Economic Development

-Currently, Roxanne is thrilled to be working with the UBRI team (University at Buffalo Regional Institute) to assist in implementing the Governor Cuomo led New York State $50 million investment for the East Side Corridor Economic Development Fund of Buffalo.
-Her focus is Michigan Avenue’s Colored Musicians Club, the Michigan Avenue Church, and Bailey Avenue’s Varsity Theatre.
+Currently, Roxanne is thrilled to be working with the UBRI team (University at Buffalo Regional Institute) to assist in implementing the Governor Cuomo led New York State $65 million investment for the East Side Corridor Economic Development Fund of Buffalo.
+Focus projects include Michigan Avenue’s Colored Musicians Club, the Michigan Avenue Church, and Bailey Avenue’s Varsity Theatre.

 UBRI Capacity Building Technical Assistance & Neighborhood Planning Grant for the Better Buffalo Fund Buffalo Main Streets Initiative